chris1111/Wimlib-Imagex-Package/README.md

 ## Topic Page is being updated!
 Please wait for the conclusion.

 # Wimlib-Imagex-Package
-## We use cross-platform Library wimlib to built it in macos
+## We use cross-platform Library wimlib to built it in macos.
+### Important do not mix this program with that of Homebrew!
+Use Wimlib-Imagex-Package alone.

 - Wimlib-Imagex for macOS, working from macOS Sierra 10.12 to macOS Ventura 13
 - NOTE: Probably works in macs lower than 10.12 but not tested yet